 Polls are open from 7:00 am until 7:00 pm on Election Day.
-However, any voter who is waiting to vote at 7:00 pm will be allowed to vote.
+However, any voter who is waiting in line to vote at 7:00 pm will be allowed to vote.

 How do I get a free Georgia Voter Identification Card?

 To obtain a free photo vote id card, a voter must be registered in Gordon County and must sign an affidavit that states that they do not have a Georgia Driver’s license or State issued id.
 They may also go to the Georgia Department of Driver’s Services and upon proof of registration and residency obtain a free photo id that can be used for voting purposes.

 What happens if I do not have any identification with me at the polling place?

 If a voter is unable to produce any of the required forms of identification, the voter shall be allowed to vote a Provisional Ballot.
 The voter is allowed 3 days to provide proper ID to the Gordon County Board of Elections and Voter Registration office in order to have their ballot counted.
 If they fail to provide proper ID their provisional ballot will not be counted.